Car dashboard lights explained: what shouldn’t be ignored?

 Adjustable suspension problems light

 If your car is equipped with an adjustable hydraulic or pneumatic suspension, this light can be a sign of an expensive service in the near future.
-Make sure to check your suspension, since this light can be triggered by a simple leak or a major breakdown.
+Make sure to check your suspension, as this light can be triggered by a simple leak or a major breakdown.

 Yellow or orange dashboard lights explained